SF readers get the best price at Brooklinen

 Check actual pillow measurements rather than descriptions whenever possible.
 Though some companies provide an exact measurement of their pillow’s loft, many do not.

-Different people prefer pillows of different lofts.
+The ideal pillow loft varies from sleeper to sleeper.
 Your sleep position preference, head size, body weight, and mattress firmness are all factors that influence which pillow loft is ideal for you.

 Pillows come in a variety of sizes to fit beds of different sizes and people of different body weights and sleeping habits.
 Pillow size can be as important as firmness and loft when it comes to finding the pillow that best fits you.